IrascibleBasil/pharis-mod-list/preamble.md

 ## Necessary

 ### Mod Organizer 2([MO2](https://www.nexusmods.com/skyrimspecialedition/mods/6194?tab=files), [OpenMW Plugin](https://www.nexusmods.com/morrowind/mods/45642?tab=files))
-For modding I use **Mod Organizer 2**, this is the method I recommend because it is the neatest and allows the user to more easily tweak their mod list as well as run third party programs crucial to a functioning load order.
+For modding I use Mod Organizer 2, this is the method I recommend because it is the neatest and allows the user to more easily tweak their mod list as well as run third party programs crucial to a functioning load order.

-For OpenMW I use the [**ModOrganizer-to-OpenMW**](https://www.nexusmods.com/morrowind/mods/45642*) plugin made by **AnyOldName3** to export my mod list and load order to `openmw.cfg`.
+For OpenMW I use the [**ModOrganizer-to-OpenMW**](https://www.nexusmods.com/morrowind/mods/45642*) plugin made by AnyOldName3 to export my mod list and load order to `openmw.cfg`.

 For those that are new to Mod Organizer 2 I recommend reading [**this**](moddingBasics.md) document before continuing.